 - Make a list of potential companies your ideal person works at.
 Review company websites, press releases, newsletters, association links, LI and Facebook pages for key people, award winners and up and comers.
 Quick tip: find potential companies in places like industry publications, resumes of known performers, Capterra, and Association memberships.

 - Ask for referrals from people in the know – industry leaders, advisors, board members, and other candidates.

 - Reach out to your list and engage in a conversation.
 Quick tip: This can take many tries so don’t give up.
 Top performers are busy, and it might take many attempts and methods (LI, email, text, phone, FB, Twitter).

 - Assess motivation, career needs, culture fit, and accomplishments.
 Quick tip: It is key to understand their motivators and needs first.
 It must be a win/win conversation, not just a pitch about your job opening.

 - Interview the best fit candidates.
 Take it to the next step and move into an interview strategy with consistent questions to understand accomplishments, capacity and style.
 Engage others in the process.
 Quick tip: an interview strategy is important to help avoid implicit bias, group think, or rushed decision making.
 Read more on how to plan well to avoid these pitfalls.

-Last Quick tip: Be accessible and vigilant on timing for each candidate.
-Make sure you or someone else manages the process to ensure no candidate is left in the dark or unclear on next steps.
-Assume each candidate is your next key hire and treat them this way.
+Final quick tip: Be accessible and vigilant on timing for each candidate.
+Make sure you or someone else manages the process to ensure that no candidate is left in the dark or unclear on next steps.
+Assume each candidate is your next key hire and treat him/her this way.
 Candidates who feel valued, are clear on the process, and have their time respected, are more likely to start building trust and accept your offer.
 Read more on how to avoid common missteps that can lose a good candidate.

 To get more insights and expertise on how to attract, recruit and retain top talent please subscribe in the form on the right or below.